 Like any type of social media content, Stories work best when they don’t fall into a rut.
 Creating templates or having go-to layouts is a great idea for saving time and giving your content a distinct look.
 But don’t let efficiency cause your Stories to look the same.

 Instead of posting photo Stories every time, experiment with creating videos or sharing other accounts’ content.
 Test out various designs, GIFs, and stickers to see what works best to increase reach and improve engagement.
+Watch analytics closely to see what works.

 Rather than trying to create a perfectly produced video, embrace the nature of the feature and focus on using the available elements effectively.